stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/01_compositing_model.md

         return self._sub_models[source_idx].get_entry(
                                entry_number - accumulated[source_idx])

+    def append_entry(self, name, phone):
+        self._sub_models[-1].append_entry(name, phone)

     def notify(self):
         self.notify_listeners()
 ```

 The class accepts an arbitrary number of SubModels at initialization, and
 registers as a listener on each of them.
-The same interface is implemented,
+It implements the same interface,
-deriving data from the composition of SubModels: the number of entries is
+retrieving data from the SubModels: the number of entries is the sum of the
-the sum of the entries for the SubModels, and the ``get_entry`` method returns
+SubModel entries, and the ``get_entry`` method returns the entry from the
+appropriate SubModel. ``append_entry`` is used to add a new entry to the models.
-the appropriate entry after mapping it to the appropriate SubModel.
-Finally,
+In this case, the new entry is added to the last SubModel.
+Note how the
-when any of the SubModels notify a change, the Compositing Model forwards the
+issuing of the notification is left to the SubModel.
+The notification from the
-notification to its listeners.
+SubModel is then forwarded by the Compositing Model it to its listeners.